-My original illustration of the Amesbury Archer (Wessex Archaeology) used at the British Museum.
+My original illustration of the Amesbury Archer made for Wessex Archaeology shortly after the discovery of his grave and used at the British Museum.

-I have just published an illustrated comic-strip book for children about the adventures of the Amesbury Archer who travelled to Stonehenge around 2300 BC.
+I have written and illustrated a book for children about the adventures of this famous Archer who travelled to Stonehenge around 2300 BC.

 Links to the National Curriculum at KS 2